plusplusslack/pluspl.us/README.md

-# PlusPlus2
+# PlusPl.us Server

-PlusPlus2 is a resurrection of the former [plusplus.chat](http://plusplus.chat).
-It was implemented in Python and is (somewhat) based on the [Javascript version](https://github.com/tdmalone/working-plusplus/) by @tdmalone.
+PlusPl.us is a resurrection of the former [plusplus.chat](http://plusplus.chat).
+It was implemented in Python and is (somewhat) based on the [Javascript version](https://github.com/tdmalone/working-plusplus/) by @tdmalone, but has been expanded to work as a fully hosted Slack app for multiple teams like the original plusplus.chat.

-If you didn't use plusplus.chat before it went offline, it was an app that let you reward members of your slack team with imaginary points.
+If you didn't use plusplus.chat before it went offline, it was an app that let you reward members of your Slack team with imaginary points.
 All you had to do was type something like `@jake++` to reward someone a point, or `@jake--` to take away a point.
+A few additional features have been built in (see below), and more features are planned.

 ### Features